pytorch/torchtune/docs/source/tutorials/first_finetune_tutorial.rst

   To learn more about the concept of "recipes", check out our technical deep-dive: :ref:`recipe_deepdive`.

-torchtune provides built-in recipes for finetuning on single device, on multiple devices with `FSDP <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`_, using memory efficient techniques like LoRA, and more!
+torchtune provides built-in recipes for finetuning on single device, on multiple devices with `FSDP <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`_, using memory efficient techniques like `LoRA <https://arxiv.org/abs/2106.09685>`_, and more!
 You can view all built-in recipes `on GitHub <https://github.com/pytorch/torchtune/tree/main/recipes>`_.
 You can also utilize the
 :code:`tune ls` command to print out all recipes and corresponding configs.

 .. code-block:: bash